hervegirod/cmusphynxfork/README.md

 # cmusphynxfork
 A fork of the CMU Sphynx github project.
-The fork has the changs described in the Changes paragraph
+The fork has the changes described in the Changes paragraph

 # Changes